-Menopause which occurs before the age of 40 is termed to be an early or premature menopause.
+Menopause which occurs before the age of 40 is termed to be early or premature menopause.
 This type of menopause can be an induced one or even can be a natural phase.
 The reason behind the premature menopause can be any genetic reason, malnutrition or autoimmune condition.
 Although this situation should be evaluated thoroughly by the medical expert.

 What can be done to ease out the Menopause?

 A healthy lifestyle is a solution to every health problem.
-Although, menopause is a natural phase in every woman, yet it has to be dealt with proper care and healthy lifestyle.
+Although, menopause is a natural phase in every woman, yet it has to be dealt with proper care and a healthy lifestyle.